Pollinator (album): Tours

-In summer 2017, Blondie undertook a co-headlining tour of the US with the band Garbage, in which Debbie Harry appeared onstage in full Honey Bee regalia.
+In summer 2017, Blondie undertook a co-headlining tour of the US with the band Garbage, in which Debbie Harry appeared onstage in full honey bee regalia.
 In keeping with the Pollinator album, the costume was designed as a statement about the dwindling bee population and environmental health.
-A fledgling beekeeper herself, Harry also wore a full-length cape which declared: "STOP FUCKING THE PLANET" in large block letters.
+Harry also wore a full-length cape which declared: "STOP FUCKING THE PLANET" in large block letters.

 Blondie toured for the album during 2017 and 2018, visiting several cities in the United States, Canada, United Kingdom, New Zealand, Australia, Germany, France, Ireland, Mexico, Brazil, Argentina and Cuba.
 A date in Chile was scheduled but later cancelled and rescheduled for 2019 and going sold-out in ten minutes.
-During July-August, 2017 Blondie co-headlined the "Rage and Rapture Tour" with Garbage, playing 27 shows in the US, Canada and Mexico.
+Finally, the Chile concert was cancelled.
+During July–August, 2017 Blondie co-headlined the "Rage and Rapture Tour" with Garbage, playing 27 shows in the US, Canada and Mexico.

 In 2019, Blondie were invited to perform in Havana, Cuba as part of a cultural exchange through the Cuban Ministry of Culture.
 Director Rob Roth created the documentary Vivir en La Habana with recordings and interviews from this travel, which premiered in several festivals and produced the homonimous live EP.

 The average setlist does not represent all of the shows of the tour.
 Other songs performed on the tour included "Doom or Destiny", "Tonight" and "Best Day Ever" from Pollinator, "Picture This" and "Fade Away and Radiate" from Parallel Lines, "A Rose by Any Name" and "Euphoria" from Ghosts of Download, "In the Flesh" from Blondie and "The Tide Is High" from Autoamerican.
 Covers of "Rainy Day Women ♯12 & 35", "I Feel Love", "My Heart Will Go On", "Paranoid" and "You Can't Put Your Arms Around a Memory" were also performed.

 Critical reception

-At Metacritic, the album has score of 71 out of 100, based on 22 reviews, indicating "generally favorable" reviews.
-Critics generally commented on the big number of collaborators and compositors, lamenting the few only Harry-Stein-penned tracks, and praised Congleton's production and Harry's interpretation.
+At Metacritic, the album has a score of 71 out of 100, based on 22 reviews, indicating "generally favorable" reviews.
+Critics generally commented on the large number of collaborators and composers, lamenting the small number of Harry-Stein-penned tracks, and praised Congleton's production and Harry's interpretation.